How did Egg Harbor get its name?

 The Egg Harbor Fire Department is a cooperative venture of the Town and the Village of Egg Harbor.
 It was established in the early 1930’s with Lee Adams as the first fire chief.
 First Responders were initially trained in 1979-80 and remain some of the best in Door County.

 Traditions grew quickly.
 The Pumpkin Patch celebration first began in October 1984.
 Blossoms throughout the area have made it a delight to visit in the spring and the first Blossom Festival was held in 1993.
 In winter, the village displays holiday decorations and has now developed Holly Days.
-Other festivals housed in Egg Harbor include, Girlfriends Great EGGscape in May, Independence Day Celebration in July, The Door County Sports & Classic Car Show in August, and Egg Harbor AleFest in the middle of September.
+Other festivals housed in Egg Harbor include Independence Day Celebration in July, Sidewalk Sales in August, Peg Egan Sunset Concert Series on Sunday nights, Concerts in the Park on Thursdays, and Farmers Market’s on Fridays.